adlnet/xapi-profiles/xapi-profiles-communication.md

 “What Statement Templates are available in this profile?”, “What Patterns are available in this profile?”

 Virtually identical to the above, just replace being a Verb or Activity Type with Statement Template or Pattern.
-We're able to use inScheme because the server includes semantic metadata letting it know that being a Statement Template, being a concept, and being a Pattern are all forms of being inScheme, which is a general inclusion operator.
+We're able to use inScheme because the server includes semantic metadata letting it know that being a Statement Template, being a Concept, and being a Pattern are all forms of being inScheme, which is a general inclusion operator.

 (Prefixes are omitted in these examples until a complete context is ready).